 For Ameren Illinois, the 2015 and 2016 Procurement Plans recommended procurement of at least a portion of the Ameren Illinois capacity needs through bilateral capacity purchases with the remainder of the capacity needs procured from the MISO PRA.
-As outlined below (and further discussed in Section 5.2), the IPA recommends a refinement to the capacity procurement strategy for Ameren Illinois which involves transitioning to a reliance on the MISO PRA over the next two years, should MISO receive approval from FERC to institute key reforms-most notably a move to a 3-year forward capacity product.
+As outlined below (and further discussed in Section 5.25.2), the IPA recommends a refinement todeferring any decision regarding the capacity procurement strategy for Ameren Illinois which involves transitioning to a reliance on the MISO PRA over the 2019/2020 and beyond until next two years, should MISO receive approval from FERC to institute key reforms-most notably a move to a 3-year forward capacity product-year's Plan...

-Over the past 17 months, MISO, in consultation with stakeholders, has proposed changes to its resource adequacy construct in an effort to provide more effective and appropriate price signals to market participants in restructured markets.
+Over the past 17 months, MISO, in consultation with stakeholders, has MISO has proposed changes to its resource adequacy construct in an effort to provide more effective and appropriate price signals to market participants in restructured markets.
 The IPA believes that, if implemented, the MISO proposals in their current form support moving to procurement of Ameren Illinois capacity needs through the MISO PRA rather than through bilateral contracts resultant from an IPA procurement, similar to the approach taken in prior and current procurement planning for ComEd.
 Assuming MISO's proposed changes are largely adopted, the IPA recommends that procurement of capacity for Ameren Illinois should transition to obtaining 100% of its capacity procurement needs in the MISO PRA by the 2019-2020 delivery year for the reasons summarized below.
-The IPA welcomes comments and feedback on this proposed change to the IPA's capacity hedging strategy for Ameren Illinois.
+The IPA welcomes comments and feedback on this proposed change to the IPA's capacity hedging strategy for Ameren Illinois The IPA believes that MISO will file at FERC in November 2016.
+However, too much uncertainty remains for the IPA to draw conclusions regarding the procurement of capacity starting in 2019/2020.
+Hence, the IPA recommends deferring this decision until next year's Plan."